How It Works

 A Platform for “Crowdfunding” Stringed Instrument Purchases

-2. We Help Source an Instrument
+We Help Source the Instrument

-Patron-investors will become partial owners in the LLC that will acquire the instrument and loan it to the musician to play.
+Patron-investors will become partial owners in an LLC that will acquire the instrument and loan it to the musician to play.
 You will receive updates on where you can hear the instrument in performance.

 Accredited investors can complete their investment paperwork completely online, quickly and securely, with just a few clicks.
 Access your investor dashboard anytime to see the status of your investments, retrieve tax paperwork, and get updates on the artists.